 Professional Liability - The primary professional liability exposures at Loma Linda University are funded through a self-insurance trust program established at Bank of America, Chicago, Illinois.
-The Trust provides coverage up to \$3,000,000 per occurrence with no annual aggregate.
-Excess coverage is provided through University Insurance Company of Vermont.
+Excess coverage is provided through University Insurance Company of Vermont, policy number XS-1014.
 Professional liability coverage applies to both employees and students.
 Employees are only covered while functioning within the course and scope of their duties as employees of Loma Linda University.
 Students are covered while enrolled in a formal training program offered by Loma Linda University, but only for such student's legal liability resulting from the performance of or failure to perform duties relating to the training program.

-Student Health Plan - All degree track students at Loma Linda University enrolled in any regular educational program are covered by the Student Health Plan.
+Student Health Plan - All full time students at Loma Linda University enrolled in any regular educational program are covered by the Student Health Plan.
 This program provides accident and sickness benefits while enrolled.
 Coverage under the Student Health Plan also applies to any student while participating in clinical rotations sponsored by Loma Linda University.

 Workers' Compensation - In accordance with the California State Labor Code, Loma Linda University is self-insured for the Workers' Compensation exposures of its employees.
-Loma Linda University has been granted a Certificate of Consent to Self-Insure, #1095, by the Department of Industrial Relations of the State of California, and provides statutory workers' compensation benefits to all employees who sustain job-related injuries or illnesses.
+Loma Linda has been granted a Certificate of Consent to Self-Insure, #1095, by the Department of Industrial Relations of the State of California, and provides statutory workers' compensation benefits to all employees who sustain job-related injuries or illnesses.
 Benefits under this program include all necessary medical care, temporary disability benefits, and long-term benefits in accordance with the State Labor Code.
 Students are generally not considered employees for purposes of workers' compensation coverage.